 Educational Outreach

-Dominic Joel Ombati
+Dominic Joel Ombati, PhD

 Links to credible educational materials on childhood lead (Pb) poisoning (Click on the link).